 We’ve seen and heard many people just throwing their business online, many times with great products, and failed at it.
-One of the reasons they failed was because they didn’t have a well structured marketing plan before they started the journey and were missing out on competitive intelligence data.
-In today’s article we wish to address that issue by presenting the tools made available by Google and going through some concepts and ideas that can be extracted with their use.
+One of the reasons they failed was a lack of a well-structured marketing plan before they started the journey and as well as of competitive intelligence data.
+In today’s article, we wish to address that issue by presenting the tools made available by Google and going through some concepts and ideas that can be extracted with their use.

-First thing’s first, the weapons you have at your disposal.
+First things first, the weapons you have at your disposal.
 We’re sure you know that Google offers a wide variety of tools, all free of charge (we’ll repeat that today), that help you gather information about the market and, more importantly, competitors information.
-So we have the following: Google Alerts, Google Keyword Planner, Google Trends and last but not least Google Display Planner.
+So we have the following: Google Keyword Planner, Google Trends, Ad Preview and Diagnosis tool, Google My Business, Google + and last but not least Google Analytics.

-The Free Google Tools can be used to study your competitors instead of and not only your site or generic niche.
+The Free Google Tools can be used to study your current competitors and also your site or generic niche.

-All the tools mentioned above can be used to benchmark your own website, but also you can use them to keep track, measure and research any other site you desire.
-Google doesn’t limit their use in any shape or form, so why not use them to get ahead in your market?
+All the tools mentioned above can be used to benchmark your own website, but you can also use them to keep track, measure and research any other site you desire.
+Google doesn’t limit their use in any shape or form, so why not use them to get ahead of your market?

-All of this with just entering the keywords of the business you’re interested in.
-The next step the pros do is to filter all that noise that comes with the tool, and we believe that’s what most people are complaining about this tool, the noise.
-What’s left after some advanced filtering action are keywords that you want for your business.
+All of this by simply entering the keywords of the business you’re interested in.
+The next step, the pros practice, is to filter all that noise that comes with the tool, and we believe that’s what most people are complaining about this tool, the noise.
+What’s left after the advanced filtering action are the keywords that you want for your business.
 Especially the keywords with a high search volume, low competition with really low bidding war going on.
 We’ll get into that later on, let’s move on to the next weapon.

-Next one up is the Google Trends tool.
+Another great tool for marketers to make competitive research is Google Trends.
 This one is by far our favorite tool when studying markets.
 It basically shows the search interest of people for certain keywords.
 What you should use it for is to study the market you want to tackle.

 And the search interest over time is not the only thing that Google Trends provides.
 It’s also a great way to study the market from different regions.
 In the example we’ve taken, we compared the search interest for digital vs. online marketing.
 Below you can see which countries search for the words “digital marketing” and which one search for “online marketing”.
 Now if you look at the screenshots below what can you notice?